 Key differences to know

-The TOEFL requires travel to an official test centre.
-In many countries this is straightforward; in others it involves significant travel time or limited availability.
-The DET can be taken from home on any computer with a webcam — a major practical advantage for students in regions with few test centres.
+The TOEFL requires travel to an official test center.
+According to ETS (Educational Testing Service), the TOEFL iBT is administered at over 4,500 test centers in more than 200 countries, but availability varies widely.
+In many countries this is straightforward; in others it involves long travel or limited availability.
+The DET can be taken from home on any computer with a webcam, a major practical advantage for students in regions with few test centers.

 2. Adaptive format (DET)